beyescay/memento/README.md

 Mainly, it is due to 4 reasons.

 "Retrieval Failure" - explains that humans don't forget, but instead they lose the ability to retrieve the information, and thus giving them the "sense" of forgetting.
-With the right cues, this information can be successfully re·trieved from the memory (Remember Mind Palace from Sherlock Holmes ?)
+With the right cues, this information can be successfully retrieved from the memory (Remember Mind Palace from Sherlock Holmes ?)

 "Interference" - posits that the information humans are trying to remember gets jumbled up with other information in the memory, and thus losing the ability to recall.

 "Ineffective encoding" - suggests that careful attention was not paid to an information, that the information never even made to the short term memory in the first place.
 If you forgot the name of the forgetting curve in the first paragraph, it is probably due to this.
 The most common reason why people forget information is due to something called "Memory Fading" or "Decay theory".

 "Decay theory" expounds that every new information that a person learns decays over time.
 And, this is applicable only for short-term memory (Information in the long-term memory never decays in normal circumstances).
 The curve that shows this decay of memory over time is called the "Forgetting curve", developed by Hermann Ebbinghaus in 1885.
 (Can you believe that ?
 In 1885!!
-So, since 1885 humans were trying to solve one of the most popular dilemmas that humans face, while shopping in a grocery store - "Ah, what's the fourth item in that shopping list note on my fridge ???")
+So, since 1885 humans were trying to solve one of the most popular dilemmas that humans face while shopping in a grocery store - "Ah, what's the fourth item in that shopping list note on my fridge ???")

 Though the memory decays over time, with repeated recalls (revisions) of a memory, the decay rate can be changed.
 This implies that with timely scheduled repititions (revisions), we can move an information to the long-term memory, and thus remembering the information forever (Yay!!).
 This concept of timely scheduled repititions is called "Spaced Repitition".